IBM-Cloud/sandbox-benchmark-for-vpc/README.md

 Please note that there are no warranties of any kind, and there is no service or technical support available for these materials from IBM.
 As a recommended practice, carefully review any materials before using them.

-## Releases

-Minor and major releases to this repository occur on Tuesday / Thursday at 6:00 PM Central Time.
-Hot patches are released on demand.

 ## References